n1ckfg/AEToolbox/readme.txt

      (two layers selected): Creates an s3D pair from the first layer, using the second layer for displacement.
 4. Depth Fill (layer selection): Creates a grayscale depth fill based on distance to camera.
 5. Depth Sort (layer selection): Sorts layers based on Z depth.
+6. Stereo Controller (comp selection): Creates a stereo controller null for a single camera.
+7. Vive Recording (layer selection): Splits a quad Vive recording into separate layers.

 V.  GUIDE
 1. Onion Skin (no selection): Creates an adjustment layer that applies an onion skin effect.